So, you want to travel the world?

 So, here we are.
 The last bullet point of How to travel with 9 to 5 job.
 Now you know that it’s not impossible.
 There are some sacrifices, especially when it comes to money and budgeting how many trips you can afford.
 If you want to make it work, you will, but you will have to make travelling your priority.
 For example, if you buy a coffee every day on the way to work which costs around £3, that’s £15 a week.
 Multiply that by four weeks – this little treat soon adds up and equals as much as a return ticket to Barcelona!

-If this article was helpful and gave you ideas about how to travel with 9 to 5 job, please subscribe below for more travel tips!
-(Subscribe, and you will get FREE One Page Printable 2020 Calendar!)
+If this article was helpful and gave you ideas about how to travel with 9 to 5 job, please subscribe below for more travel tips and get your FREE Travel Hacks!

 Plus, the best thing about travelling with a 9 to 5 job is that you always get paid each month!